Rijksmuseum/rijksmuseum.github.io/index.md

 ## Userset details
 `GET /api/[culture]/usersets/[id]` gives more details about a set.
+The id of a set is composed of a user id, dash and name of set.
 You can retrieve id's from the /api/usersets.

 <table>
   <thead>